Noga-66/Spotify-Songs-Clustering-/README.md

 Just open `index.html` in any browser — no server needed.

-> To enable the AI clustering feature, you need an [Anthropic API key](https://console.anthropic.com/).
+> To enable the AI clustering feature, you need an [live demo](https://noga-66.github.io/Spotify-Songs-Clustering-/).

 ---